T-duality and hints of generalized geometry in string $\alpha'$ corrections: Higher curvature invariants and the torsionful connection

 Higher-derivative terms of the form (\ref{eq:calFterm}) can now be reduced according to (\ref{eq:treduct}).
 This does not by itself incorporate all gauge invariant couplings, as we could also introduce additional covariant derivatives.
 However, as outlined in the previous section, on-shell field redefinitions can be used to bring such terms to canonical form.

 By themselves, the individual components in (\ref{eq:calFterm}) are clearly not T-duality invariant.
 However, the reduced Riemann with torsion has several noteworthy features.
 Recall that one of the motivations for introducing the torsionful connection comes from the closed-string worldsheet.
-Along these lines, we can associate the first ($\mu\nu$) and last ($\rho\sigma$) index pairs on $R^{\mu\nu}{}_{\rho\sigma}(\Omega_+)$ with left and right movers on the worldsheet.
-So, for example, the contraction
+Along these lines, we can associate the first ($\mu\nu$) and last ($\rho\sigma$) index pairs on $R^{\mu\nu}{}_{\rho\sigma}(\Omega_+)$ with left and right movers on the worldsheet \footnote{Here we have chosen a convention where the NSNS polarization tensor is expanded as $\theta_{\mu\nu}=h_{\mu\nu}+B_{\mu\nu}+(\eta_{\mu\nu}-k_\mu\bar k_\nu-\bar k_\mu k_\nu)\phi$, with the first index corresponding to the left side of the string.
+This convention singles out the use of the $\Omega_+$ connection in the following expressions.
+Equivalent expressions can of be given using $\Omega_-$ along with $N_-$ if desired.}.
+So, for example, the contraction \begin{widetext}

 only has $\mu_i$ indices contracted with $\mu_i$ indices and $\nu_i$ indices contracted with $\nu_i$ indices, as can be seen from the definition of the $t_8$ tensor

 If we only considered the spatial components $R^{ij}{}_{kl}(\Omega_+)$ in (\ref{eq:treduct}), then the row indices of $N_+$ will contract with other row indices, and likewise column indices of $N_+$ will contract with other column indices.
 The transpose relation, (\ref{eq:Ntransp}), will then automatically yield traces of alternating $N_+$ and $N_-$, which are T-duality invariant according to (\ref{eq:Tdi}).
 The outcome is that contractions of the spatial components $R^{ij}{}_{kl}(\Omega_+)$ where left-moving indices do not talk with right-moving indices are T-duality invariant by construction.